 Moreover, it has been shown to reduce heart rate without affecting coronary blood flow.
 Other studies have demonstrated its role in the downregulation of nuclear factor kappa-light-chain-enhancer of activated B cells.
 As a result, it is able to counteract the effects of THC by increasing the concentration of B cells.

 Not much data exists on CBN's health benefits.
-However, a few clinical studies and anecdotal evidence suggest it might have substantial health and wellness benefits, mostly in collaboration with other cannabinoids.
+However, anecdotal evidence suggest it might have substantial health and wellness benefits, mostly in collaboration with other cannabinoids.

 Like all cannabinoids, CBN works as a neurotransmitter by building a signal bridge between the endocannabinoid system (ECS) and receptors in various parts of the body.